tarantool/doc/doc/reference/reference_lua/net_box.rst

     The trigger starts in a new fiber.
     While the ``on_shutdown()`` trigger is running, the connection stays active.
-    It means that it is allowed to send new requests from a trigger callback.
+    It means that the trigger callback is allowed to send new requests.

-    After the trigger return, the ``net.box`` connection goes to the ``graceful_shutdown`` state (check :ref:`the state diagram <net_box-options>` for details).
+    After the trigger return, the ``net.box`` connection goes to the ``graceful_shutdown`` state (check :ref:`the state diagram <net_box-state_diagram>` for details).
     In this state, no new requests are allowed.
     The connection waits for all pending requests to be completed.